x-team/handbook/onboarding-guide/technicalities/raise.md

 Rates can be discussed whenever, but we suggest between 12 and 24 months is ideal.

 You should initiate a rate discussion with your team's account manager \(on X-Team’s side\) at a time that reflects a significant milestone in growth.
 This may coincide with an anniversary, the beginning/end of a project, or a major Unleash milestone.
-You should familiarise yourself with the Hero Charter prior to this discussion.

 When discussing a new rate, we’ll want to understand what your long-term financial goals are.
 We want to be able to set a path for the next raise and ensure that our partner contracts can support your new rate.

-Prior to agreeing on a raise, your account manager will generally consult your client, your team, Unleashers and any other relevant people.
+Prior to agreeing on a raise, your account manager will generally consult your client, your team, and any other relevant people.
 A new rate will be effective at a date agreed upon, either an upcoming pay cycle or the commencement of a new project.

 ## What we look for